pipelight/doc.pipelight/cookbook/tips.md

 ## Multiline strings

-To write multiline bash strings add a trailing '\' after a command.
+To write multiline strings use the trailing slash.

 ```ts
 commands: [